-The project is currently approaching 60 percent design.
-The project team anticipates construction to begin during the summer of 2015 and last for approximately one year.
+Bridge design is nearly complete.
+The project team anticipates construction to begin in late 2015 and last for approximately 14 to 16 months.

 PROJECT BUDGET AND FUNDING

-The total project budget is $16.1 million and funding for the project comes from the Bridging the Gap (BTG) transportation levy passed by voters in November 2006 and a grant from the Federal Highway Bridge Program.
+The project budget is approximately $16.1 million.
+Funding for the project comes from the Bridging the Gap (BTG) transportation levy, passed by voters in November 2006, and a grant from the Federal Highway Bridge Program.

 If you have questions or comments about the Yesler Bridge Rehabilitation Project, please contact us at: YeslerBridge@seattle.gov or 206-684-8684